 That one suggestion will ultimately make your life a whole lot easier.

 P.S.
-Interested in learning more about raising independent kids?
+Interested in learning more about raising capable kids?
 Check out my free e-course: